How much do I need to retire at 55?

 • Your anticipated life expectancy

-• Your current and future income tax position.
+• Your current and future tax position.

-How do we calculate how much you need
+How do we calculate how much you need?

-Initially, we look at the current income and expenditure.
-We then factor in known changes.
-This could be a reduction in income(for example, if you want to retire at 55 UK).
+Initially, we look at current income and expenditure and then factor in known changes.
+This could be a reduction in income (for example, if you need to retire before the UK state pension age).

 Expenditure is also reviewed, and any changes will be factored in.
 We take into account any one-off expenses.
 This could include future costs, such as changing your car or gifts to children.